Jethro85/Paper-Review/STRIP- A Defence Against Trojan Attacks on Deep Neural Networks.md

 ![1.JPG-106.1kB][4]
 The above picture shows the run-time STRIP trojan detection system.
 The perturbation step generates N perturbed inputs {xp1,......,xpN} corresponding to one given incoming input x.
 Each perturbed input is a superimposed image of the input x (replica) and an image randomly drawn from the user held-out testing dataset, Dtest.
 All the perturbed inputs along with x itself are concurrently fed into the deployed DNN model, FΘ(xi).
 According to the input x, the DNN model predicts its label z. **At the same time, the DNN model determines whether the input x is trojaned or not based on the observation on predicted classes to all N perturbed inputs {xp1,......,xpN} that forms a set Dp.** In particular, the randomness (entropy) of the predicted classes is used to greatly facilitate the judgment on whether the input is trojaned or not.

-(In this paper, they use Shannon entropy to express the randomness of the predicted labels of all perturbed inputs {xp1 ,......, xpN} corresponding to a given incoming input x.)
+(In this paper, they use Shannon entropy to express the randomness of the predicted labels of all perturbed inputs {xp1,......,xpN} corresponding to a given incoming input x.)

 ## EXPERIMENTS
 They evaluate on two vision applications: hand-written digit recognition based on MNIST and image classiﬁcation based on CIFAR-10.
 Both of them are using convolution neural network, which is popular in computer vision applications.

 ![1.JPG-106.5kB][5]

 Picture shows the entropy distribution of benign and trojaned inputs.  (a) The trigger is the square.
 Dataset is MNIST. (b) The trigger is the heart shape grafﬁti.
 Dataset is MNIST. (c) The trigger is the trigger b.
 Dataset is CIFAR10. (d) The trigger is the trigger c.
 Dataset is CIFAR10.

 From the picture, we can see that **the trojaned input always has a small entropy,** which can be winnowed given a proper detection boundary (threshold).

 ## COMMENT
 STRIP are performed during run-time checking incoming input to detect whether the input is trojaned or not when the model is already deployed.
 From author's comparision with other three trojan detection works: Activation Clustering, Neural Cleanse and SentiNet, we can see that **STRIP method is effcient in terms of computation cost and time overhead**.
 What's more, **the STRIP is also insensitive to trojan trigger size.**